rjbs/rjbs.github.io/_posts/2024-05-25-onepassword-cli-library.md

 "op://rjbs/Pobox/password"
 ```

-The 1Password command line tool is `op`.
-You can pass that URL to `op read`
+You can pass that URL to `op read` and it will print out the value of the
-and it will print out the value of the field.
-Here's that's the password.
+field.
+Here, that's the password.
+Getting one field at a time can be useful
-Getting one field at a time can be useful if you only need to retrieve a
+if you only need to retrieve a password or TOTP secret or API token.
+Often,
-password or TOTP secret or API token.
-Often, though, you'll want to get the
+though, you'll want to get the whole login at once.
+It would mean you could
-whole login at once.
-It would mean you could just store the item's id rather
+just store the item's id rather than a cleartext username and a reference to
-than a cleartext username and a reference to the password field.
-Or worse, the
+the password field.
+Or worse, a reference to the password field and another
-a reference to the password field and another one to the the TOTP field.
-Also,
+one to the the TOTP field.
+Also, since each field needs to be retrieved
-since each field needs to be retrieved separately with `op read`, it means more
+separately with `op read`, it means more external processes and more
-external processes and more possibility of weird errors.
+possibility of weird errors.

 The `op item get` command can fetch an entire item with all its fields.
 It can
 spit the whole item out as JSON.
 Here's a limited subset of such a document: